wemmm/My-CV/README.md

 ## Experience

+**Dept Agency** (April 2022 to present)
+*Senior front end developer*
+As part of a large, fast-paced digital agency, I build components using React & Typescript, write tests with Testing Library and provide support to other front end developers.

-**Capsule CRM** (September 2019 to present)
+**Capsule CRM** (September 2019 to April 2022)
 *Front end engineer*
-As one of the front end engineers at Capsule, I extend and maintain a large CRM application with many users around the world.
-I build components and views based on Figma designs, write tests, and investigate issues raised by our support team.
-More recently I lead the front end development of our Outlook add-in, a React application that allows users to store emails against CRM contacts from inside their email client.
+I extended and maintained a CRM platform with many users around the world.
+I built components and views based on Figma designs, wrote tests, and investigated issues raised by our support team.
+I also led the front end development of our Outlook add-in, a React application that allows users to store emails against CRM contacts from inside their email client.

 **DataSine** (January 2018 to September 2019)
 *Front end engineer*